nzoliii/faszomhbm2/README.md

 ![fhbm2_title](https://raw.githubusercontent.com/nzoliii/faszomhbm2/refs/heads/main/static_banners/fhbm2_title.png)

 # Description
+The sequel to [FaszomHBM](https://github.com/nzoliii/faszomhbm).<br>
 This mod is based off of [Alcater's NTM Extended Edition mod](https://github.com/Alcatergit/Hbm-s-Nuclear-Tech-GIT) which is based off of [TheOriginalGolem's fork](https://github.com/TheOriginalGolem/Hbm-s-Nuclear-Tech-GIT)<br>
-which is based off of [Drillgon200's port](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT) which is based off of [HBM's Nuclear Tech Mod](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).
+which is based off of [Drillgon200's port](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT) which is based off of the official [HBM's Nuclear Tech Mod](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).

+# Features
 HBM's Nuclear Tech Mod is all about technology, atomic science and nuclear weapons.
 It features an expansive tech<br>
 tree of various processing and utility machines, craftable bombs and missiles, guns, and abandoned structures to<br>
 explore.
 Nukes are no longer just green TNT blocks.
 You will have to synthesize new types of explosives and enrich<br>